dotnet/corefx/Documentation/coding-guidelines/interop-pinvokes.md

 3. `ToString()` allocates yet another managed array **{4}**

 That is *{4}* allocations to get a string out of native code.
 The best you can do to limit this is to reuse the `StringBuilder` in another call but this still only saves *1* allocation.
-It is much better to use and cache a native buffer- you can then get down to just the allocation for the `ToString()` on subsequent calls.
+It is much better to use and cache a character buffer from `ArrayPool`- you can then get down to just the allocation for the `ToString()` on subsequent calls.

 The other issue with `StringBuilder` is that it always copies the return buffer back up to the first null.
 If the passed back string isn't terminated or is a double-null-terminated string your P/Invoke is incorrect at best.